 The gap between EP and Nat. attainment narrowed to 7%: 45% vs 53%

 Source: Look at vs National and Haringey: combined

-How do our SEND children do?
+How do our SEND children do in 2016?

 In KS2 – SEND children had low attainment but made strong progress in Reading and Writing but need to make more progress in Maths.